legends2k/blog/content/note/alakajam_xp.md

 draft = true
 +++

-I had a great experience participating in Alakajam Feb 2019: a three-day code jam.
+I had a great experience participating in a three-day code jam, Alakajam Feb 2019.
 Here I document it along with the road blocks we hit and how we crossed them.

 # Crossed Hurdles